ZebMcKayhan/SIA-Server/README.md

 **2. Notification Privacy (Server to ntfy.sh)**

 -   **Transport Security:** Communication to `ntfy.sh` uses **HTTPS** and is secure in transit.
 -   **Topic Privacy:** ntfy.sh topics are public by default.
-To secure them, you have several options:
+To secure them:
-    -   **Use a long, unguessable topic name.** This is the simplest form of privacy.
-Treat your topic name like a password (e.g., `alarm-skUHvisapP2J382MDI2`).
+    -   **Use a long, unguessable topic name.** Treat it like a password.
-    -   **Consider a generic Site Name.** For added privacy, you can choose a `SITE_NAME` in your configuration that cannot be easily linked to your physical address.
+    -   **Consider a generic Site Name** that cannot be linked to your address.
     -   **Use a private, access-controlled topic.** For the highest level of security, use a topic that requires authentication.
 You can get an access-controlled topic in two ways:
         1.  **Subscribe to `ntfy.sh Pro`** on their managed service.
         2.  **Self-host your own `ntfy.sh` server** where you can configure access control for free.